 Water safety for kids in Collier and Lee Counties starts with layers of protection.
 Drowning is silent, fast, and preventable.
-In Florida, drowning is the leading cause of death among children ages 1-4, and Collier County has not been spared this tragedy.
+In Florida, drowning is the leading cause of death among children ages 1-4 and as of June 2026, 50 children have drown in Florida so far this year, according to the Tampa Bay Times.

 No single device, rule, or swim class can prevent every drowning.
 Children are safest when parents and caregivers use several protections at the same time: active supervision, barriers, swim skills, life jackets, rescue training, and CPR.